Jonas Wallerstedt

-Anders Jonas Wallerstedt (born 18 March 1978) is a Swedish former footballer and current coach, who currently is the Manager of the Tipselit team of GIF Sundsvall.
+Anders Jonas Wallerstedt (born 18 March 1978) is a Swedish former footballer who is a pilot for Braathens Regional Airlines, and the former manager of the GIF Sundsvall U-17 Tipselit team.
 He is known for his aerial and goal scoring abilities.
 He is nicknamed "Walle" by both fans and teammates.
-During his career he has represented three clubs in the Swedish top flight, Allsvenskan, and was a part of the IFK Göteborg team that won 2007 Allsvenskan.
-He was also the first Swedish player to have played in the Russian Premier League.
+During his career he has represented three clubs in the Swedish top flight, Allsvenskan, and was a part of the IFK Göteborg team that won the 2007 Allsvenskan.
+He is the first Swedish footballer to have played in the Russian Premier League.

 Playing career

 IFK Norrköping

 After playing for two local clubs, he joined IFK Norrköping in 1995.
-He would become a reliable force at top for his team, scoring 31 goals in 123 appearances, and was capped for the Swedish national football team several times in 1999 and 2000.
+He would become a reliable force at top for his team, scoring 31 goals in 123 appearances, and was capped for the Sweden national team several times in 1999 and 2000.
 He was also chosen as "Årets herrfotbollsspelare i Östergötland" (Male footballer of the year in Östergötland) 1999.
-IFK Norrköping was relegated to Superettan after the 2002 season and Wallerstedt decided to try his luck elsewhere attending trials with both Norwegian club Bryne FK and with the Russian club Torpedo-Metallurg.
+IFK Norrköping was relegated to Superettan after the 2002 season and Wallerstedt decided to try his luck elsewhere attending trials with both Norwegian club Bryne FK and with the Russian club FC Torpedo-Metallurg Moscow.
 He eventually moved to the Russian club, signing a three-year deal in February 2003, thus becoming the first Swedish player to play in the Russian Premier League.